iluwatar/java-design-patterns/_posts/2016-09-04-build-maintainable-systems-with-hexagonal-architecture.md

 <script src="http://gist-it.appspot.com/http://github.com/iluwatar/java-design-patterns/raw/master/hexagonal/src/main/java/com/iluwatar/hexagonal/domain/LotteryAdministration.java?slice=31:"></script>

-For administrators `LotterySystem` has `resetLottery()` method for starting a new lottery round.
+For administrators `LotteryAdministration` has `resetLottery()` method for starting a new lottery round.
 At this stage the players submit their lottery tickets into the database and when the time is due the administration calls `performLottery()` to draw the winning numbers and check each of the tickets for winnings.

 <script src="http://gist-it.appspot.com/http://github.com/iluwatar/java-design-patterns/raw/master/hexagonal/src/main/java/com/iluwatar/hexagonal/domain/LotteryService.java?slice=31:"></script>

 The lottery players use `submitTicket()` to submit tickets for lottery round.
 After the draw has been performed `checkTicketForPrize()` tells the players whether they have won.

 `LotteryAdministration` and `LotteryService` have dependencies to lottery ticket database, banking and event log ports.
 We use [Guice](https://github.com/google/guice) dependency injection framework to provide the correct implementation classes for each purpose.
 The core logic is tested in [LotteryTest](https://github.com/iluwatar/java-design-patterns/blob/master/hexagonal/src/test/java/com/iluwatar/hexagonal/domain/LotteryTest.java).

 ## Primary port for the players